← Return to PortaLinux Runtime

 also now clears the input buffer after each entry.
 The testcase for pl32-shell has been updated to use the slightly modified API.
 A very simple

-, has been added.
+and barebones build system, compile, has been added.
 This system is temporary and will be replaced at some point.
 README.md has been updated to reflect

 these changes.